thmegy/mmdet/README.md

 Before using a given detection models in an AL procedure, it is necessary to modify the model's head such that, at inference time, it returns the images uncertainty instead of predicted bounding boxes if an AL procedure is ongoing.
 For YOLOv3, the modifications can be found in [mmdetection/mmdet/models/dense_heads/yolo_head.py](https://github.com/thmegy/mmdetection/blob/master/mmdet/models/dense_heads/yolo_head.py#L209)

+### Plotting

+Summary plots for AL tests can be produced with `scripts/plot_active_learning.py`.

+## Interpretability with D-RISE

+Use D-RISE method to convert detection annotations in yolo format into segmentation masks with `scripts/convert_det_to_seg.py`.
+Explain results of a model with `scripts/explain_image_D_RISE.py`.

+## Modify annotations

+Turn detection annotations into classification annotations by cropping bboxes with `scripts/convert_yolo_to_cls.py`.
+Modifiers for diagonal defects in cracks dataset:
+- add overlapping bboxes with `scripts/make_overlap_bboxes.py`;
+- use trained model to infer smaller bboxes, within annotated bboxes, with `scripts/make_smaller_bboxes.py`.